darkjuanjo/Persona_5_Calendar/README.md

 Widget is draggable so feel free to move it anywhere, however widget will reset to the default position if widget is reloaded.

-Widget is draggable so feel free to move it anywhere, however widget will reset to the default position if widget is reloaded.
 If you click the weather icon (*note not the white) it will open openweather with your city information.

 For any changes you do makes sure to refresh all widgets.
 Otherwise timers starts adding up.